anandkumarrai02/Microservice/README.md

 ## Overview

 This project showcases the implementation of a CI/CD pipeline for an e-commerce website composed of 11 microservices.
-The deployment platform is AWS EKS (Elastic Kubernetes Service).
+The deployment platform is AWS EKS (Elastic Kubernetes Service)

 ![Screenshot from 2024-07-28 17-27-11](https://github.com/user-attachments/assets/dd93bf34-14e8-4b10-b06f-b2401a40e8eb)